 Clue #6: Scytale Cipher

-The kids use the toilet paper tube to decipher the last clue.
+To decode the final clue, the kids used the toilet paper tube.
 To make this clue, cut a long strip of paper and wrap it around the toilet paper tube.
 Write your message, and then unroll the paper strip.
 Without the toilet paper tube, it is unreadable.

 The final clue leads the agents to the backyard, where they find this Time Bomb Piñata.
-Stay tuned for my next post to find out how I made it.
+Visit here to learn how to make it.

 I hope you have a lot of fun creating your own Spy Birthday party!